How to Start a Network like BPN

 An alternate approach would be to first create a website or blog using

-tools available on the web, making sure
+tools available such as WordPress, making sure

 that your site contains information that parents in your area can't easily get elsewhere.